Here I provide Third thoughts question answers of Rajasthan board class 12 Rainbow. Third thoughts author is E.V Lucas.

 Question 16. ……….there is no fury like a woman scorned.’
 Who is the women referred to here and why does the narrator fear her furry?

-Answer – The women referred to here is the goddess of business.
-The Narrator fear because in the past he did not earn any profit.
+Answer – The woman referred to here is the goddess of business.
+The Narrator fears because in the past he did not earn any profit.
 If the narrator shares this profit with the dealer then the goddess of business will be fury.
 If the goddess of business is angry with him then his business come to end.

 - Journey to the end of the earth

 If you like Third thoughts question answers then share with your classmates and friends.
 Comment down below about Third thoughts question answers.